JelleZijlstra/JelleZijlstra.github.io/materialization-trouble.md

   when new features are added to the type system.
 Indeed many of the hardest cases involve intersection types, a feature that is not currently in the standardized type system but that may be added in the future.
 Without a solid theoretical foundation, it is difficult to ensure new features behave consistently.
+And in some more obscure cases, type checkers currently do not agree, and some useful theoretical models also imply changes to how type checkers should behave.
 - *They need to be fixed together*.
 Below I identify a number of distinct problems, but they all relate to the same general theme in which the spec's current definition of assignability doesn't fit the behavior we want.
 Addressing only